ukrishnas/LPSharp/LPBench/README.md

 - CLP message handler has two log level controls.
 One of them is a facility based logger and it affects wall clock time.
 This has been turned off in CoinWrap.
-- GLOP settings have not yet been tuned.
+- GLOP times are for primal simplex.
+Dual simplex does not run the maximize problems like max-min models.
+It could have to do with my setting of parameters.

 ## Netlib results